REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Introduction

-To deal with the inaccuracy problem in smaller deviation ranges, we adopts a multi-stage prediction strategy.
-Previous BIQA approaches adopt a one-time strategy to predict MOS, with a feedforward structure.
-However, the way neglects feedback mechanism of human visual system (HVS) as is important for perceptual learning\cite{PL}.
+Some methods\cite{REM, range_effect1} proposed a new evaluation criterion aiming at FR-IQA, which eliminates the range effect to some extent.
+However, there are few attempts to solve this problem in BIQA yet.
+Recently, Zhang et al.\cite{FGIQA} revisited the IQA and conducted a survey on the fine-grained IQA.
+They pointed out that existing IQA methods do not address the potential fine-grained IQA.
+In this paper, we first attempt to develop a more fine-grained blind image \underline{Q}uality \underline{A}ssessment method to alleviate the \underline{R}ange \underline{E}ffect, termed as REQA.
+Our method follows the coarse-to-fine principle.
+For the \textbf{coarse-grained} assessment, existing metric-learning-based methods \cite{DeepSim}\cite{PieAPP}\cite{RankIQA} map the samples into the multi-dimensional feature vectors, as for clustering or nearest neighbor classification utilizing a distance function that captures pair-wised similarity\cite{ML}.
+This is effective on synthetic images.
+These methods map the synthetically distorted images into the feature vectors which represent distortion classification or distortion level.
+However, in authentic databases, images possess nonidentical scenes and immeasurable distortions that increase the difficulty to obtain the coherence of feature distributions\cite{KonIQ}.
+Even if it can be achieved between a pair of images. it may not be quality-aware.
+The proposed method maps a set of images to supervised scores, based on these scores, a rank-and-gradient metric can be conducted as for reducing the prediction deviation from a wide quality rank and further alleviate the order confusion of the predicted quality sequence.
+For the \textbf{fine-grained} assessment, which is unsolved for existing methods, we adopt a multi-stage prediction strategy.
+Previous BIQA approaches adopt a one-time strategy to predict MOS with a feedforward structure.
+However, the way neglects the feedback mechanism of the Human Visual System (HVS) as it is important for perceptual learning \cite{PL}.
 Neurologically speaking, feedforward hierarchy underlies implicit processing for initial vision at a glance, and feedback connections add details to explicit vision with scrutiny\cite{Feedback1}.
-The same applies to BIQA that fine-grained cognition of image quality is achieved through a feedback processing where high-level and low-level features are recurrently integrated by HVS.
-Moreover, feedback-based learning approach has been proved more effective than the commonly employed feedforward paradigm in prediction tasks\cite{FeedBack2}.
-In the proposed method, MOS prediction is constantly refined under multi-level tolerance constraints through a feedback structure.
-Besides, coarse-grained metric is fused into the structure as the prior knowledge as it is easier compared to fine-grained prediction from the perspective of curriculum learning\cite{CL}.
+The same applies to BIQA where fine-grained cognition of image quality is achieved through feedback processing where high-level and low-level features are recurrently integrated by HVS.
+Moreover, the feedback-based learning approach has been proven more effective than the commonly employed feedforward paradigm in prediction tasks\cite{FeedBack2}.
+In this paper, MOS prediction is constantly refined under multi-level tolerance constraints through a feedback structure.
+Besides, the coarse-grained metric is fused into the structure as the prior knowledge as it is easier compared to fine-grained prediction from the perspective of curriculum learning\cite{CL}.